MARIN – Quiescent Periods for Helicopter Landing on Ships #SWI2017

 Helicopter landing operations on ships are dominated by the expectation that ship motions will stay inside operational limits for a given time.
-For naval ships the main criterium is the touch down conditions.
+For naval ships, the main criterium is the touchdown conditions.
 The minimal duration of an operational window is expressed in tens of seconds.
-The assessment of this expectation is done by the landing officer on the helideck who guides in the aircraft.
-He assesses the probability that an operational window will present itself a period some 2 minutes ahead in time before calling the helicopter on final approach.
-This is done based on personal (subjective) assessment of history of vessel motions and mostly visual observation of wave and weather conditions.
+The assessment of this expectation is done by the landing officer on the helideck who guides the aircraft.
+He assesses the probability that an operational window will present itself a period some 2 minutes ahead in time before calling the helicopter on the final approach.
+This is done based on a personal (subjective) assessment of the history of vessel motions and mostly visual observation of wave and weather conditions.
 In the final approach he is then outside, typically looks downwind in continuous eye contact with the approaching helicopter to time the exact moment of touchdown.
-The helicopter is then hovering awaiting the go ahead to move above the deck when a 10-30s period of lighter motions are expected.
-Hovering is putting high demands on pilot and aircraft so should not take long time but around a minute.
-Once above the deck the helicopter is landed at the earliest suitable motion crest.
+The helicopter is then hovering awaiting the go-ahead to move above the deck when a 10-30s period of lighter motions are expected.
+Hovering is putting high demands on pilot and aircraft so should not take a long time but around a minute.
+Once above the deck, the helicopter is landed at the earliest suitable motion crest.

 Three choices are taken in the process.
 Each based on an expectation.